Why recording mini wins is the path to success!

 Read for yourself and see if this technique can help you find balance in your day to day life.

-The advice is very simple- I write down all my mini wins over the day and then week and the month.
+The advice is very simple- I write down my mini wins over the day.
+It might be just one.
 When i am feeling like I am in a bit of a dip, and making no progress, I look back over my mini wins for a booster!

 You can download a template to help you keep track of your min wins and we are also giving a way a little book called "The Path of the Doer" below.